atomisthq/docs/docs/user/index.md

 Atomist will send a direct message to this user with their current Authorization status.

-### Organization web hooks
+### Organization webhooks

-GitHub Organization members that have the [Owner role][owners], are allowed to configure Organization-wide web hooks.
+GitHub Organization members that have the [Owner role][owners], are allowed to configure Organization-wide webhooks.
 This is convenient because it only has to be configured once;
 however, you will require a User who has the `Owner` role in your GitHub organization.